caiyingchun/fragment_molecules_with_brics/README.md

 # fragment_molecules_with_brics
-Fragment a set of molecules for scaffolds
+Fragment a set of molecules with RDKit.